mariocasciaro/git-workspace/README.md

 ```

 Repositories are aggregated into **groups** (in the example above `default` and `github`).
 The `default` group`
-provide the default remote repo if none is specified in the other groups and is the default group to be picked
+provides the default remote repo if none is specified for a given project and is the one to be picked
 when no specific group is specified in the command line.

 __clone__